 Fortify helps build security into DevOps

-- Automation in CI/CD pipelines
+- Fix vulnerabilities fast with automation in CI/CD pipelines

 - SAST with Fortify Static Code Analyzer